supermanny81/R2FX/Software/R2FX/readme.md

 ##### Body Systems _[..](#r2fx-ascii-protocol)_

-Body sytem commands cover lighting, non directional movement, servos and more.
-To illustrate the abbreviated terms to locations on the astromech see the diagram below.
+Body sytem commands cover lighting, non directional movement, servos and more beneath the dome.
+To illustrate the abbreviated terms to locations on the astromech see the picture below.
 The names of these components are used to control the astromech using the ASCII based protocol.

 ![Front Body Descriptions](../../Media/R2FX_Terminology.jpg)